Table of Contents

 ValueError: Trailing data

-This error usually occurs when you attempt to import a JSON file into a pandas DataFrame, yet the data is written in lines separated by endlines like ‘n‘.
+This exception is consistently raised when you try to import a JSON file into a pandas DataFrame where the individual data records are separated by endlines, often represented internally as ‘n‘.

 The easiest way to fix this error is to simply specify lines=True when importing the data: